rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/working-with-webassembly.md

 Once you have successfully installed Spin, create a new app via the command `spin new`.

-Select the lanaguage you would like to use for development.
+Select the language you would like to use for development.
 ```
 $spin new
 Pick a template to start your application with: